 In August of 2003 I stood in an airport bursting with pride and with my heart shattered into a thousand pieces as I watched the love of my life walk away without knowing if I’d ever see him again.

 In 2004 he returned to me.
 Except he didn’t.
-I quickly realized that the man I watched leave for war was not the man the Army had returned to me.
+I quickly realized that the man I watched leave for war was not the man who’d come home.
 The guy who had always loved to go and do, never met a stranger, was kind to every human he crossed paths with, and who had never once shown me anything other than kindness and unconditional love, had changed.

 In the years that followed his first deployment, he adjusted, we adjusted, God was faithful to heal and restore.
 By the time he called me in January of 2009 to say he was returning to Baghdad ten days later, I had almost forgotten…